Skip to content

 BetterHelp’s therapy subscription includes:

-• Ability to text with your therapist at any time (responses can be expected at least once daily).
+• Ability to message your therapist at any time (responses can be expected at least once daily).

 • An in-app journal that you can keep discreet or share with your therapist.